software-mansion-labs/expo-brownfield-target/README.md

 <a name="motivation"></a>
 ## Motivation

 Brownfield approach enables integrating React Native apps into native Android and iOS projects, but setting it up, especially in Expo projects using Continuous Native Generation is a manual, repetitive and pretty complex task.
 This plugin aims to fully automate this process on every prebuild and provides a set of configurable file templates and a CLI which streamlines brownfield distribution.
-Additionally such setup of brownfield allows for easy packaging it as a fat-AAR, XCFramework or Swift Package which simplifies its shipping and enables e.g. simple and more independent cooperation of native and RN teams
+Additionally such setup of brownfield allows for easy packaging it as a fat-AAR, XCFramework or Swift Package which simplifies its shipping and enables e.g. simple and more independent cooperation of native and RN teams.

 <a name="features"></a>
 ## Features

-- Automatically extends native projects in your Expo app with targets for building brownfield during each prebuild
+- Automatically adds native projects for building brownfield to your Expo app during prebuilds
-- Simple integration with the Expo project and customization via the config plugin interface
+- Enables easy integration with the Expo project via config plugin interface
-- Enables building the brownfield as an XCFramework or an AAR which simplifies later usage in the native projects
+- Enables building the brownfield as an XCFramework or an AAR which simplifies usage in the native projects
-- Customizability through file templates and the config plugin interface
+- Customizable through file templates and the config plugin options

-**Note:** Our goal is maximum customizability, so if you feel like anything else needs to be customizable, please feel free to cut an issue
+**Note:** Our goal is maximum customizability, so if you feel like anything else needs to be customizable, please feel free to cut an issue.

 <a name="compat"></a>
 ## Platform & Expo SDK compatibility

 The plugin supports both Android and iOS.
-As of now we only support Expo SDK 54
+As of now we only support Expo SDK 54.

 <a name="usage"></a>
 ## Usage